oasis-tcs/sarif-spec/Documents/Schema changes between SARIF v1 and v2.md

     - Add the properties `stdin`, `stdout`, and `stderr` of type string, optional.

+    NOTE: As a result of #133, these are `fileLocation` objects instead of `string`s.

 - [Issue #10](https://github.com/oasis-tcs/sarif-spec/issues/10): "Do we want an array of fingerprint contributions on result?"

     In the `result` object:

     - Rename the `toolFingerprintContribution` property to `toolFingerprintContributions`.
     - Changed the type of the renamed `toolFingerprintContributions` property from `string` to `object` with property values of type `string`.

+    NOTE: As a result of #147, `toolFingerprintContributions` is named `partialFingerprints`.

 - [Issue #15](https://github.com/oasis-tcs/sarif-spec/issues/15): "Document how converters should provide notifications"